filetrust/GW-Editor-Evaluation/README.md

 # GW Editor Evaluation
-Evaluation version of the Glasswall Editor SDK (Alpha) expires  09/10/2020
+Evaluation version of the Glasswall Editor SDK (Alpha) expiry 30 days

 The repository containing all the Glasswall Editor SDK libraries and CLI tool can be found here: https://github.com/filetrust/GW-Editor-Evaluation.